RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Case studies

 \subsection{Quark field renormalization}

 In Fig.~\ref{fig:mass_Zq}, we show the quark mass dependence of the quark field renormalization constant $Z_q^\MOM/Z_V$ (upper panel, based on Eq.~(\ref{eq:rimom_vex})) and $Z_q^\SMOM/Z_V$ (lower panel, based on Eq.~(\ref{eq:Zq_smom_vex})) on the 64I ensemble.
 One can see that $Z_q$ weakly depends on the quark mass in both the MOM and SMOM schemes.
-As in Ref~\cite{Bi:2017ybi}, the results of the $\MOM$ and $\SMOM$ schemes in the massless limit can be obtained through linear extrapolations, and the solid lines in these two figures represent {the central values of fits}.
+As in Ref~\cite{Bi:2017ybi}, the results of the $\MOM$ and $\SMOM$ schemes in the massless limit can be obtained through linear extrapolations,

+where $x$ represents the $\MOM$ or $\SMOM$ scheme. $\frac{Z_q^{x}}{Z_V}$ are the RCs in the chiral limit and the solid lines in these two figures represent the central values of fits.

 The chiral extrapolated results can be converted to the $\MSbar$ scheme by the following matching factors~\cite{Chetyrkin:1999pq,Bi:2017ybi}